 What is endometriosis?

 Although this tissue has some similarities with the lining of the uterus, it's not just a uterine or menstrual disease.
 It often appears as lesions, called implants, throughout the body and can affect nearly all organ systems.
-While it's commonly found in the pelvis and reproductive organs, it can also be found outside the pelvic cavity, which is known as extrapelvic endometriosis.
-Endometriosis can lead to adhesions, fibrosis, scar tissue and organ dysfunction due to its association with an inflammatory process.
+While it's commonly found in the pelvis and reproductive organs, it can also be found outside the pelvic cavity, known as extrapelvic endometriosis.
+Endometriosis can lead to adhesions, fibrosis, scar tissue, and organ dysfunction due to its association with an inflammatory process.

 It's estimated that around 10% of women and people with vaginas may have endometriosis, but the exact number is hard to tell due to the challenges involved in diagnosis.
 It's important to note that endometriosis can occur in fetuses, adolescents who haven't had their first period yet, people of reproductive age, and post-menopausal people.
 Interestingly, endometriosis has been documented in 17 cases in males.